China premier pledges: 'We will make our skies blue again'

 Environmental groups welcome the disclosure of such data because it allows the public to directly supervise the emissions of plants in their areas.

-Lauri Myllyvirta of Greenpeace said they had expected the government to announce a speeding up of measures because air pollution is supposed to hit targets this year that were laid down in 2013.
+Lauri Myllyvirta, senior coal campaigner for Greenpeace, said they had expected the government to announce a speeding up of measures because air pollution is supposed to hit targets this year that were laid down in 2013.
 They include a 25-percent reduction in the density of fine particulate matter — a gauge of air pollution — in Beijing and the surrounding region from 2012 levels.

 "It will require very dramatic steps to achieve those targets for this year," Myllyvirta said.